 By Julia Opella on Nov 1, 2016 6:46:06 AM

-When a visitor heads to a business website, they generally go because they’re either researching that company’s services or they’re already preparing to purchase something.
-Either way once they’re there, the company itself wants those visitors to feel good about being there.
+When a visitor heads to a business website, they generally go because they’re either researching that company’s services or, they’re already preparing to purchase something.
+Either way, once they’re there, the company itself wants those visitors to feel good about being there.
 Think about it: How would you feel about walking into a brick and mortar store that made you feel uncomfortable?
 You likely wouldn’t stay very long, would you?

 That’s why you want your own website to look and feel as trustworthy as possible.
-That way when a visitor clicks your links, they want to stay.
+That way, when a visitor clicks your links, they want to stay.
 They want to go through each page and learn everything they can about you.
 Make them want to purchase your services!
 Look at these two web pages side by side:

 Now, your page is very likely not like the page on the left.
 Most people either hire a website designer or at least have enough of an idea of what a nice page looks like to achieve that vision.
 That being said, you can still ensure you’re showing your trustworthiness, even once you’ve achieved the great website!
 Take a look at what Amazon has done here:

 One of the best ways to show you’re trustworthy is simply to show who you are.
 We’ve all seen the “About Us” pages on sites.
 That’s not what I’m talking about, though it certainly helps.
 What I mean is something different, something that shows you as a person or company.
-Pictures of the offices, staff, and higher ups are great.
+Pictures of the offices, staff, and higher-ups are great.
 Biographies for staff members are, too!
 If you’re a medical office, don’t just tell us about the doctor, tell us about everyone else as well.
 Show us just how great your office is as a whole.
 If you’re a senior living community, show us the grounds and the activities, not just the reception hall.
-Show us life at your community.
+Show us life in your community.
 It really does make a difference.

 Oh!
 And one last thing: If you’re utilizing live chat and you deal with confidential information, please make sure your service is up to date on HIPAA regulations.
 That’s another great way to show trustworthiness.
 Check us out to see what I mean!
-SiteStaff is up to date on HIPAA regulations so if we chatted for you, we would keep your visitors’ information safe.
+SiteStaff is up to date on HIPAA regulations, so if we chatted for you, we would keep your visitors’ information safe.

 Thanks for reading!